 Craig and his wife Sandi left California in 2005 to purchase a home that reflected the rural lifestyle they grew up with and longed to return to.
 Having visited Prescott in 1992, they returned here and settled into retirement in Williamson Valley's Inscription Canyon Ranch.
 They have two sons, one daughter and three grandchildren who reside in Texas and California.

 Craig is the former President of the Williamson Valley Community Organization and was the Vice President of the Fraternal Order of Police, Prescott Lodge 19.
 He is a current Member of; American Legion Post 40 in Chino Valley, Chino Valley Chamber of Commerce, Prescott Chamber of Commerce and the Citizens Water Advisory Group.
 He is an Associate Member of; Juniperwoods Landowners Association, Republican Women of Prescott and a proud Endowment Member of the NRA.
-He also participates in the Republican's Men's Forum and Citizens Tax Committee.
+He has also participated in the Republican's Men's Forum and Citizens Tax Committee.

 Craig is the former Chairman of the Board for the Public Safety Personnel Retirement System and Corrections Officer Retirement Plan.
 He is a representative member for the Central Yavapai Metropolitan Planning Organization Executive Board; Prescott Area Wildland Urban Interface Commission and the Upper Verde River Watershed Protection Coalition.
 Craig was recently appointed to the Resource Advisory Committee by the Secretary of Agriculture.

 Since taking office in 2013 he has served as the Chairman of Yavapai County Board of Supervisors in 2015, 2020 and 2021.
 As the Yavapai County Supervisor for District 4, his other accomplishments have included: